The Internet of Things (IoT) is one of the most disruptive game changers. It creates a deluge of data that needs to be harnessed.

-One of the most disruptive game changers occurring right now is the Internet of Things (IoT).
-The latest insight from Chetan Sharma Consulting tells us, that in Q2 2016, the number of new IoT devices being added in the US by mobile operators has exceeded the number of phones and tablets combined.
-That is an amazing statistic, that opens up enormous potential for companies that are – innovative.
+That is an amazing statistic, that opens up enormous potential for companies that are innovative.
 This also presents a huge technical challenge for the operators of these devices, because how can they manage all of this data?

 1. Link your IoT data with accurate master data to obtain insights

-When you connect IoT with MDM, you are able to link the data being captured with the device across any data domain, such as: customer, location, asset, product, employee, etc. This powerful data relationship enables businesses to obtain the correct insight across the business while leveraging existing solid architecture.
+When you connect IoT with master data management, you are able to link the data being captured with the device across any data domain, such as: customer, location, asset, product, employee, etc. This powerful data relationship enables businesses to obtain the correct insight across the business while leveraging existing solid architecture.
 Any IoT initiative will benefit from this foundation of data, as well as generate even more useful and real-time information.
-As a ‘Systems of Innovation’ that can be the differentiation in a competitive market, and empower the business to deliver better customer experiences.
+As a system of innovation that can be the differentiation in a competitive market and empower the business to deliver better customer experiences.

-With the IoT and MDM, a brand manager will be able to use the generated data, link it to the specific swimsuit or child's sun hat, and then aggregate that data at the product line level.
-This data now becomes important information in a product lifecycle management process and it will assist the designers in making the right enhancements for next season – all based on trusted accurate data.
+With the IoT and master data management, a brand manager will be able to use the generated data, link it to the specific smart watch, and then aggregate that data at the product line level.
+This data now becomes important information in a product lifecycle management process, and it will assist the designers in making the right enhancements for next season – all based on trusted accurate data.

-2. Empower your stakeholders with IoT data via your MDM platform
+2. Empower your stakeholders with IoT data via your master data management platform

-This data goldmine can be the silver bullet, as trusted IoT information managed in your MDM solution is then shared throughout your organization’s information supply chain.
-The ability these disparate systems hold in harnessing the IoT data will become a game changer for organizations who have the guts to take on an IoT initiave.
+This data goldmine can be key as trusted IoT information managed in your master data management solution is then shared throughout your organization’s information supply chain.
+The ability these disparate systems hold in harnessing the IoT data will become a game changer for organizations who have the guts to take on an IoT initiative.
 If companies can embed this innovation into the DNA of their employees, they will be able to watch both their customers and relevant stakeholders benefit from the data-driven changes ahead.

 The data aggregated from your IoT initiatives needs to be supported by appropriate data governance capabilities.
-Your MDM solution should assist you in having that, as well as capabilities to embed and reference IoT device generated data.
-With access to IoT data, you may start to aggregate and cross reference this data, and allow different stakeholders to view and act appropriately based on product make/model, product line, customer segment, and much more.
+Your master data management solution should assist you in having that, as well as capabilities to embed and reference IoT device-generated data.
+With access to IoT data, you may start to aggregate and cross reference this data and allow different stakeholders to view and act appropriately based on product make/model, product line, customer segment and much more.

-The MDM solution will become the binding element of IoT initiatives that organizations use to orchestrate data to other applications in the IT architecture landscape, delivering value-adding insights.
+The master data management solution will become the binding element of IoT initiatives that organizations use to orchestrate data to other applications in the IT architecture landscape, delivering value-adding insights.
 Having such aggregated and linked views will allow organizations to become proactive, as they will have the opportunity to implement processes that perform real-time analytics on the comprehensive volume of data in motion.

 They are facing a great level of uncertainty, whether the IoT initiative will deliver the benefits promised.
-Maybe the endless road of new challenges and opportunities in areas such as data governance, standards, health and safety, security, design and supply chain are too overwhelming, and short term priorities have the focus.
-They may opt-out on innovative opportunities, which could be supported by IoT and MDM.
+Maybe the endless road of new challenges and opportunities in areas such as data governance, standards, health and safety, security, design and supply chain are too overwhelming, and short-term priorities have the focus.
+They may opt out on innovative opportunities, which could be supported by IoT and master data management.

-As innovative offerings can be game-changers in a competitive market place, IoT initiatives may be the enabler in order to deliver better customer services, support cross-sell and upsell opportunities, enhance business efficiency or reduce risks.
-MDM is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business, and create solutions that connect your people and systems in the integrated world.
+As innovative offerings can be game-changers in a competitive marketplace, IoT initiatives may be the enabler in order to deliver better customer services, support cross-sell and upsell opportunities, enhance business efficiency or reduce risks.
+Master data management is a key foundational element to digest and structure this velocity of data becoming the reference model between innovators and data scientists inside your business and create solutions that connect your people and systems in the integrated world.
 Companies must start planning now or risk being left behind; therefore, it’s important to establish a direction for how to master data in a greater context.